AdguardTeam/AdGuardCLI/README.md

                                      - `listen_ports.http_proxy` resets the HTTP listening port to the default value (3129)
                                      - `proxy_mode` resets the proxy mode to the default value (manual)
         - `--all`                Reset all settings to their default values
-- `check-update`                 Check for updates
+- `check-update`                 Check for updates of filters, userscripts, SafebrowsingV2, CRLite, and the app
 - `update`                       Update AdGuard CLI
     - `-v, --verbose`            Show update script output
 - `filters`                      Manage filters